abdoul-gaye/sentiment_analysis_dashboard/README.md

-# Louvre Museum Sentiment Analysis Dashboard
+# Paris Louvre Museum - Sentiment Analysis Dashboard

 This project showcases a **Power BI dashboard** analyzing customer reviews for the Louvre Museum.
 The dashboard provides insights into the sentiment of the reviews, distribution of review sources, and key trends.